Description

 Growth rate: Moderate to rapid.

-Fruit: Up to four tiny seeds at the base of each dried calyx (cup-like structure that holds the flower petals and ovary).
+Fruit: Up to four tiny seeds at the base of each dried flower.

 Leaves: Green, small, almost triangular, toothed edges.